thoughtram/blog/_posts/2015-02-19-futuristic-routing-in-angular.md

 Applying this to our configuration, it means that the router automatically tries to load `components/welcome/welcome.html` and instantiate `WelcomeController`.

-If we're not okay with that configuration, we can simply override this default behaviour by using the `$componentLoaderProvider` in our application configuration.
+If we're not okay with that configuration, we can simply override this default behaviour by using the `$componentMapperProvider` in our application configuration.
 It provides us with methods to configure the names of controllers to be instantiated as well as the paths from where to load component templates.

 The following code forces the router to load `[COMPONENT_NAME].html` instead of `components/[COMPONENT_NAME]/[COMPONENT_NAME].html`:

 {% highlight javascript %}
-app.config(function ($componentLoaderProvider) {
+app.config(function ($componentMapperProvider) {
-  $componentLoaderProvider.setTemplateMapping(function (name) {
+  $componentMapperProvider.setTemplateMapping(function (name) {
     // name == component name
     return name + '.html';
   });